KnightCTF 2024 - Writeup

 Flag: KCTF{10.0.2.15}

-Use Windbg with the command du poi(poi(srvnet!SrvAdminIpAddressList))
+Use WinDBG with the command du poi(poi(srvnet!SrvAdminIpAddressList))

-command to load each line.
+commands to load each line.

 Password [Forensics]